 - Youth (divided into 3 age groups: 9-11, 12-14, 15-17)

 - Adult (18+)

 - Masters (50+)

-The athletes have to create a 3-minute routine that includes Compulsory Postures, as well as Additional Postures set through the Posture Guideline for each of the groups prior to the competition.
-The number and difficulty of postures vary depending on the group that the athlete is participating in; the scoring system encompasses balance, flexibility, strength, execution, and other criteria in a 10-point scale, in which judges can increment or deduct in half and whole points.
-The final score is automatically carried out in a Tabulation Grid and it is then taken into account to either qualify or disqualify a competitor from the Finals.
-National and International Championships are carried out all over the world throughout the year, making the World Championship the final, most incredible achievement.
+The athletes must create a 3-minute routine that includes compulsory postures, as well as additional postures set through the Posture Guideline for each of the groups prior to the competition.
+The number and difficulty of postures vary depending on the group that the athlete is participating in.
+The scoring system encompasses balance, flexibility, strength, execution, and other criteria in a 10-point scale, in which judges can increment or deduct in half and whole points.
+National and International Championships lead to the World Championship as the flagship tournament.